-The Assistant Director/Trip Leader should get off the bus and check the group in.
+The Head Counselor or Camp Director should get off the bus and check the group in.
 In most cases you will be given a receipt from the vendor on the day of the trip.
+Check the Trip Planning form for details on payment, amenities and what is included for the price.
 Receipts are to be turned into the Camp Director the day of/after the Trip!